ichise-laboratory/FINKG-news/kg_generation/README.md

 ## Data & Resources

 - `csvTriples/`:
   Contains CSV files with subject-predicate-object triples for companies, events, news, etc. You can also generate these triples using the `createTriplesCSV()` method in the main code.
-Note that for the News and Event triples you will have to use other scripts in the `event_detection` section.
+Note that for the triples containing News and Events you will have to use the [`event_detection_analysis.ipynb`](event_detection_analysis.ipynb) notebook in the `event_detection` section.

 - `data/`:
   Contains supporting data files, including news/event metadata and mapping tables and csv file with seed companies for populating the graph.